-When I was working at an ATV dealership one of the last things people thought of was the ramps they would need to get it in there truck or even there trailer.
-You would be surprised by how many calls I got when the customer has already left their house and wanted to know if we have ramps to load there machine up.
+When I was working at an ATV dealership, one of the last things people thought of was the ramps they would need to get it in their truck or even their trailer.
+You would be surprised by how many calls I got when the customer had already left their house and wanted to know if we had ramps to load their machine up.

 Of course, we would have the ramps.

 A lot of the time we would get guys who ask what kind of ramp do they need?
 Who makes the best ATV ramps?
 Wood or Aluminum?

-You need figure out what you’ll use the ramps with the most.
+You need to figure out what you’ll use the ramps with the most.
 Do you need them for your trailer?
 Your pickup?
 If you have a pickup is it lifted?
 These questions can affect what kind of ramps you need.
 Especially if you have a lifted truck.

 Avoid Two Piece

-You’ll want a nice long aluminum ramps like this (Amazon Link Ad).
+You’ll want a nice long aluminum ramps like this (ad).

-You would be surprised by how many times I have seen people ride their machine up into the bed of their truck and the ramp slip out from there ATV and they fall and seriously hurt themselves.
+You would be surprised by how many times I have seen people ride their machine up into the bed of their truck and the ramp slip out from their ATV, and they fall and seriously hurt themselves.